nodsup-halnux/wui/readme.md

 2)  The [+dbug library](https://docs.urbit.org/courses/app-school/3-imports-and-aliases#dbug):  The overall wrapper framework structure was mimic'ed in this app.
 This involves passing in a state+app into a library gate call, and having wrapper arms route Gall requests either to themselves, or to the wrapped app.
 As this was the solution to the needs of this wrapper library, the same structure was reused.

-A special thanks also goes out to `~tamlut-modnys`, and `~lagrev-nocfep` for assistance in the design, and help with state debugging.
+A special thanks also goes out to `~tamlut-modnys`, `~lagrev-nocfep`, `~midden-fabler` for assistance in the design, and help with the various questions I had during the project.